Last updated: May 6, 2026

 Which office handles nursing-home Medicaid or waiver Medicaid?

-The financial application can start in YES.NM.GOV, but long-term-care cases usually need more help than a simple portal filing.
-The field office page lists an Institutional Care and Waiver Unit in Albuquerque, and the ADRC can help older adults start the waiver side of the process.
+The financial application can start in YesNM, but long-term-care cases often need extra help.
+The state lists an Institutional Care and Waiver Unit in Albuquerque, and the ADRC can help older adults with waiver registration and long-term-care options.

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.